mike14747/next-with-auth/README.md

 -   This doesn't really have anything to do with this app specifically, but I'd like to come up with a way to clear button and nav focus on next/link page transition.
 -   Decide what to name the page.js components (Page vs the name of the route folder).
 -   Switch over from client fetch to swr?
--   Do server component data fetching on pages?
 -   There is still a login redirect bug in middleware protected pages.
 -   Why aren't my pages full height?
 -   Should css files be moved out of the /styles folder and into the folders where they're being used?